Xila-Project/Old_core/README.md

 ### Software

-Here are feature that are implemented :
+Here is a list of included software :

 - A file manager (create, cut, remove ...).
 - A preferences pannel.